lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 ### Specify the Model in *lavaan*

 I am a big fan of "copying the model."
-In specifying my model I used our simple mediation template above
+That is, I find *code that works* as a starting point.
+In specifying my model I used the simple mediation template from above.
+I

 * replaced the Y, X, and M with variables names
 * replacing the name of the df